-ITALIAN HERITAGE AND CULTURE COMMITTEE of NY, INC. Celebrates Matera 2019: European Capital of Culture
+ITALIAN HERITAGE AND CULTURE COMMITTEE of NY, INC. Celebrates 100 years of Federico Fellini

 The IHCC-NY’s Board of Directors is comprised of a volunteer group of leaders of the Italian and Italian American community, founded in 1976, with the mission of promoting, presenting and preserving Italian and Italian American culture in the Tri-State area.
 Its annual theme is mirrored by other states in their event programming through America.